 The dead body of a Naxal and a revolutionary depicts a dead revolution which is difficult to identify at first but slowly joins together, people who are not politically inclined but are driven by a single cause, that they have to deliver the news to Hari’s mother.
 This is very similar to the society of today where politics is not driven by a fresh ideology but is more like mobs carrying the corpses of previous revolutions and their martyrs.
 What is the fate of this crowd after Purushan has accomplished the task?
 Do they scatter and go their own ways or catalyze into something else?
 Does the crowd manage to become a movement?

 At the end of the film, the mother is waiting for the tragic news about her rebellious child.
-As she is told about his fate by the group, police also arrives at the scene and delivers the same piece of information.
+As she is told about his fate by the group, police also arrive at the scene and deliver the same piece of information.
 However what is not told is, how Hari died.
-Did he commit suicide or was he killed by the system he had walked out of ?
+Did he commit suicide or was he killed by the system he had walked out of?
 John Abraham leaves these questions open to the viewer.
 It is these questions that make Amma Ariyan one of the most important films ever made in India.